 Starchy foods provide nutrients as well as immediate energy.
 Though they are satisfying to consume, they do not provide sustainable energy or make you feel full for very long if eaten without an added protein or fat.
 Now that we understand what starch and starchy vegetables are, what about non-starchy vegetables?

 Vegetables are rich in fiber, vitamins and minerals and should make up the main portion of your diet.
 They add a lot of volume to meals and significantly boost your level of hydration, since they are comprised of 90-95% water.

 Most starchy vegetables contain 2-3.5% fiber, which is critical to keep your digestion healthy, bowel movements regular, and overall health.
 When you consume proper amounts of fiber, you keep full and pull cholesterol away from your heart. ½ cup of non-starchy veggies have about 1.5-2.5 grams of fiber or 7-10% of the Reference Daily Intake (RDI).
 So boost your diet and fiber intake with non-starchy vegetables.

-If you are watching your carb and calorie intake, non-starchy vegetables also contain fewer carbs and calories compared to starchy vegetables and they do not spike blood sugar levels.
+Non-starchy vegetables, as well as starchy vegetables, contain vitamins and minerals such as folate, potassium, and vitamin K. They also contain vitamins C and E. If you are watching your carb and calorie intake, non-starchy vegetables also contain fewer carbs and calories compared to starchy vegetables and they do not spike blood sugar levels.